 Over 1,000m2 of brown roofs have been created on the roofs of Circus West to provide suitable foraging habitat for the Black Redstarts, a Schedule 1 listed bird species.
 These brown roofs are planted with drought tolerant sedum and mosses, which provide the ideal habitat for invertebrates and ruderal plants.
 Pied and grey wagtails also enjoy these areas for foraging.

-Our Build Battersea Neighbourhood Group meetings take place every each quarter to provide neighbours and local stakeholders with the opportunity to speak directly to Battersea Power Station’s contractors.
-Meetings take place either online (via Zoom or Teams) or in person.
+Our Community Forum meetings take place each quarter to provide neighbours and local stakeholders with the opportunity to speak directly to Battersea Power Station.
+Meetings take place in person.